President’s Proposed Income Tax Rate Hike and Capital Gains Change

 President Biden’s American Families Plan includes revenue-raising proposals that would affect only very high-income taxpayers.
-The two most prominent of these proposals would restore the top personal income tax rate to 39.6 percent and eliminate tax breaks related to capital gains for millionaires.
-As this report explains, these proposals would affect less than 1 percent of taxpayers and would be confined almost exclusively to the richest 1 percent of Americans.
-The plan includes other tax increases that would also target the very well-off and would make our tax system fairer.
+The most prominent of these proposals would restore the top personal income tax rate to 39.6 percent and eliminate tax breaks related to capital gains for millionaires.
+As this report explains, these proposals together would affect 1 percent of taxpayers.
+The plan includes other tax increases that would also target the very well-off and would make the federal tax system fairer.
 It would raise additional revenue by more effectively enforcing tax laws already on the books.

-The revenue-raising proposals in the American Families Plan are the following:
+The revenue-raising proposals in the AFP are the following:

-Restore the top personal income tax rate to 39.6 percent.
+Restore the top personal income tax rate for ordinary income to 39.6 percent.

-The tax law enacted by Congress and President Trump at the end of 2017 cut the top personal income tax rate from 39.6 percent to 37 percent.
-It also raised the taxable income threshold (the floor of the top income tax bracket) at which the top rate applies, but the President apparently is not proposing to reverse that change.
+The tax law enacted by Congress and President Trump at the end of 2017 cut the top personal income tax rate for “ordinary” income (any income not eligible for the special rates that apply to capital gains and dividends) from 39.6 percent to 37 percent.
+It also raised the taxable income threshold (the floor of the top income tax bracket) at which the top rate applies.

 For those with taxable income exceeding $1 million, eliminate the special, low personal income tax rate for capital gains and stock dividends.